What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 • whether the problem can be controlled,

-A factual, orderly approach is the key here.
+A factual, orderly approach is key here.

 Step 1: Stay calm and take it seriously